Blood Oranges: Health Benefits from Anthocyanins and Vitamin C

 Blood Oranges Contain the Same 'Super Antioxidant' as Blueberries

-Unlike other citrus fruits, blood oranges contain anthocyanins, the same red flavonoid pigments that give blueberries their intense color and amazing antioxidant properties.
-Using oxygen radical absorbance capacity (ORAC) as a measure, a group of researchers from with the Jean Mayer USDA Human Nutrition Research Center on Aging found that anthocyanins have extremely strong antioxidant properties in vitro1.
+Unlike other citrus fruits, blood oranges contain anthocyanins, the same red flavonoid pigments that give blueberries and blue honeysuckle berries their intense colors and amazing antioxidant properties.
+Using oxygen radical absorbance capacity (ORAC) as a measure, a group of researchers from the Jean Mayer USDA Human Nutrition Research Center on Aging found that anthocyanins have extremely strong antioxidant properties in vitro1.
 The antioxidant capacity of anthocyanins was found to be even stronger than that of Trolox which is a vitamin E analogue.

 If you are planning to step up your anthocyanin intake by eating more citrus fruits, stick to blood oranges; Cara Cara navel oranges, pink grapefruit, and Vainiglia Sanguignos get their pink/reddish pigmentation from lycopene, not anthocyanins.

 Anthocyanins in Blood Oranges May Protect from Cancer

 Looking for ways to prevent cancer through diet?
 Then take note: A large body of in vitro evidence suggests that anthocyanins may provide protection against cancer.
 Mechanisms that may be responsible for the anti-toxic and anti-carcinogenic effects of anthocyanins are summarized in a research paper written by Dr. Wang and Dr. Stoner from the Ohio State University2.
 According to this paper, laboratory studies suggest that anthocyanins may be able to:

 - increase free radical absorbing capacity of cells as well as directly scavenge free radicals

 - activate glutathione-related enzymes such as glutathione reductase (glutathione reductase, or GSR, is an extremely powerful antioxidant)